Graph Theory Meets Federated Learning over Satellite Constellations: Spanning Aggregations, Network Formation, and Performance Optimization: Fed-Span Operations

-implying that (i) each local round { $\ell$}, except the final one corresponding to the global aggregation, is assigned to a TTI, and (ii) the total number of TTIs used for local aggregations is { $L^{(k)} - 1$}, as the final local training round is followed directly by the global aggregation rather than a local aggregation.
-Thus, we obtain the training initializing time { $t^{\mathsf{LT},(k,\ell)}$} as follows:
+implying that (i) each local round { $\ell$}, except the final one corresponding to the global aggregation, is executed at a TTI, and (ii) the total number of TTIs used for local aggregations is { $L^{(k)} - 1$}, as the final local round is followed by a global aggregation.
+We subsequently obtain the \underline{\textbf{l}}ocal \underline{\textbf{t}}raining (LT) initialization time { $t^{\mathsf{LT},(k,\ell)}$} as follows: